Best 6 Graphic Design Resume Tips

 Graphic designers are much luckier than other job hunters.
 When it comes to writing graphic design resumes, they may create them using all of their creativity and imagination.
 Not many industries allow job seekers to directly showcase their work-related skills and abilities with their application documents themselves.

 At the same time, a creative graphic design resume also serves as a sample of your portfolio.
-Lawyers can’t defend their application in the court.
+Lawyers can’t defend their application in court.
 Chefs aren’t given the chance to cook their resume into a pie.

 Graphic designers have more possibilities to showcase their applications through a graphic designer resume.
 Not to mention that it’s always possible to use the help of an online resume service.
 Let’s have a closer look at graphic design resume writing strategies.

 Contact Info Goes First

-Your full contact information should definitely be the first thing you include in your resume.
+Your full contact information should be the first thing you include in your resume.
 Make sure you mention your full name, phone number, e-mail, and a link to your website or portfolio.

 This is the basic set, but you may also want to mention some additional details depending on the situation.
 For instance, if you are going to send your document via snail mail, remember to add your home or office address.
 You may place your contact information at the top or bottom of the page.